Theory of spin inertia in singly-charged quantum dots: Theoretical description of spin inertia

 The spin orientation of a resident charge carrier under resonant excitation of the trion in quantum dots is related to two processes: (i) almost instantaneous (i.e., at the picosecond time scale of the pump pulse duration) excitation of the singlet trion state and (ii) recombination of the spin-polarized trion~\cite{yugova09,glazov:review}.
 Accordingly the generation rate can be presented as ($0\leqslant \tau< T_R$)

 where $\delta(\tau)$ represents the Dirac delta function, $\Gamma_0\ll 1$ is proportional to the pump pulse power, $\tau_0$ is the trion lifetime, and $\bm S_\tr(\tau)$ is the trion pseudospin.
+Note, that $\Gamma_0$ is dimensionless, while $\Gamma_0\delta(\tau)$ has the dimension of a rate, see Sec.~\ref{sec:saturation} for more details.
 We recall that the trion pseudospin is determined by the spin degree of freedom of an unpaired carrier: In $n$-type quantum dots the $T^-$ trion is excited and its $z$-pseudospin components $\pm 1/2$ correspond to the $\pm 3/2$ spin components of the heavy-hole; in $p$-type quantum dots the $T^+$ trion is excited and its pseudospin is equal to the electron-in-trion spin.
 Similarly we assume, that $\bm S$ refers to either the electron spin (for $n$-type quantum dots) or the heavy-hole pseudospin (for $p$-type quantum dots) in the ground state.

 The trion spin dynamics after a single pulse is described by [cf. Eq.~\eqref{eq:S_dyn}]

 Here ${\bm{\mathcal R}}^\tr$ similarly to ${\bm{\mathcal R}}$ is a linear operator describing the trion spin precession and relaxation and we take into account, that due to the optical selection rules a circularly polarized pump pulse orients the resident charge carrier and trion spins in opposite directions~\cite{yugova09}.
 Introducing by analogy with Eq.~\eqref{eq:S_G} the Green's function $G^\tr_{\alpha\beta}(\tau)$ of the trion spin dynamics as a solution of